codedayafternoon/filteringmechanism/README.md

 * [a test use case, how all fits together]()

 ## Introduction
 Fireman will help you build multiselection filtering support in your web, desktop or other types of applications.
-It decouples the client from managing the filters complexity allowing to concentrate of the other aspects of its problem.
+It decouples the client from managing the filters complexity allowing to concentrate of the other aspects of the problem.
 The library supports
 1. filter state management.
-2. instructing a request with parameters for fetching the results when a filter state changes.
+2. automatically instructing a request with parameters for fetching the results when a filter state changes.
 3. three channels for listening for filter state changes, ex.
 If you want to isolate filters from other filters and various component be notified for a subset of them.
 4. localization support.
 Filters content, such as name, values and other properties are easily changed through the API.
 5. control over how a filter is serialized to a parameter for using it as url parameter.
 6. bookmark and landing page support, restoring filters state.
 7. apply rules such as when a filter state changes then reset another filter.
 8. filter value formatting, for example replace all commas with dots in a number.
+9. easy formatting filters as a user-friendly display string.
-9. allow the client to extend various core functionalities to meet their requirements.
+10. allow the client to extend various core functionalities to meet their requirements.

 ## Filters
 The abstract Filter inside the framework represents any filter such as dropdowns or checkboxes.
 It has many attributes and behaviours that are consistent to all the subtypes of the Filter.